 - I ran my clean_text.pl program against the exported file to convert the format to a simpler one without special characters and markup.
 Some of the markup (footnotes, for example) stayed in the text and confused the metrics, but that’s life.

 - I ran my analyze_text.pl program against this to find the “worst” places.

 As I wrote in my previous post, the analyzer uses a combination of readability metrics and “other stuff” to measure the badness of each sentence and paragraph.
 It aggregates sentences and paragraphs by the metrics.
 I calculated the number of words, percent of complex words, syllables per word, number of sentences, words per sentence, and a bunch of other things, as well as the standard readability metrics.
 Each sentence and paragraph got scored on these.
 Then I printed overall metrics, and sorted the sentences and paragraphs worst-first and printed out a snippet of the offending text.
-Here’s a sample of chapter 3′s metrics (originally numbered chapter 4) at some intermediate stage in the writing process.

 This was a lot of work.
 If I had been writing with Vim, I could have done better.
 I could have used the compiler integration and set my “make” program to the analysis program.
 If you use Vim and you don’t know about this, it’s a pity.
 My next book will be written in Vim, by the way.